zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 ## Lab Objectives

-* Introducing to development tool, JDeveloper 12c on this workshop
+* Introducing to the SOA development tool, JDeveloper 12c on this workshop
-* Build first SOA composite application using JDeveloper-SOA
+* Build first SOA composite application using JDeveloper
 * Design an improvement to existing integration with service orchestration
 * Deploy composite application on the embedded SOA/Weblogic in JDeveloper

-*{Note: For this lab, it assumes you have accessed to JDeveloper12c environment.}*
+*{Note: For this lab, it assumes you have accessed to JDeveloper12c environment, which run on Linux instance on OCI.}*

 ## Lab Modules